 Best Upscale Casual Restaurants in Pike Place

-What to Expect: When I walk into this café, I always feel as if I’ve stepped straight back into my post-college time in Paris.
-The atmosphere, ambiance, and even the wait service is deeply Parisian.
-With that, it can be a tad uncomfortable if that’s not within your comfort zone but the quality of food and drink here make it worth stepping into your growth edge.
+What to Expect: When I walk into this café, I always feel as if I’ve stepped straight back to Paris.
+The atmosphere, ambiance, and even the service is deeply Parisian.
+It can be a tad uncomfortable if that’s not within your comfort zone, but the quality of food and drink here make it worth stepping into your growth edge.

 My order: cocktail: Lillet Blanc, salad: Salade Verte (butter lettuce and hazelnut), lunch entrée: charcuterie board with housemade pate.